Project coordinator Uwe Hasebrink explains CO:RE. March 2020.

 Niamh Ní Bhroin

-Niamh Ní Bhroin is a Researcher at the Department of Media and Communication at the University of Oslo (NO) and a member of the CO:RE Work Package 7 team.
+Niamh Ní Bhroin is a Researcher at the Department of Media and Communication at the University of Oslo (NO) and a member of the CO:RE work package 7 on research ethics.
 Her research focuses on children’s and young people’s use of new media and on related research ethical issues.

 The team at TU Dublin facilitates and promotes the uptake of state of the art scientific evidence by policymakers, while fostering feedback loops that allow policymakers to bring attention to under-researched, yet necessary aspects for policy making.
 The team hosts a series of events and fora, to give a voice to everyone concerned, from children and young people, to educators and policymakers.